 - salt or fish sauce to taste

-Slowly add bihon noodles, submerging it into the broth.
-In a few minutes, it will soften and easier to mix with other ingredients.
+- Slowly add bihon noodles, submerging it into the broth.
+In a few minutes, it will soften and will be easier to mix with the other ingredients.

-Turn off heat.
+- Turn off heat.
 Serve hot with calamansi or lemon, ground pepper and fish sauce (patis) on the side.
+Enjoy!

 - You can use pork, chicken, Chinese sausage or shrimp.